TOTU Cow TOTU

 Please do try the FILE UPLOAD form first, because it makes it much easier for us to track your submission.

 We can accept most file formats - Word, Open Office, Word Perfect, etc. - but if you are not sure, send your submission as a Rich Text Format (RTF) file.
 For our international contributors, A4 is okay.
 Size, in this case, doesn't matter.
-If you do not have a computer document for your submission, please email us at the above edress to let us know that you have mailed your manuscript.

 Please note that Eric and the TOTU staff put a lot of time and care into helping promising writers hone their craft.
 Writers of originality and vision often need help presenting their material so that their desired effect gets across to readers.
 That's what editors are supposed to be for.
 To be helpful, we think it's necessary to be honest—always keeping in mind that a criticism of the current version of your story isn't a criticism of you.
 If you see personal editorial feedback as enemy action, please don't waste our time; we have an anthology to put out.
 If you like getting feedback, we look forward to reading your stuff.

 RIGHTS: TOTU acquires First North American Serial Rights.
 We occasionally settle for One-Time Reprint Rights on previously published material, but if your piece was previously published, or is scheduled to be published elsewhere, you need to say that in your cover letter.
 No surprises, please.
-Once your piece has appeared in TOTU, you are free to sell it to other markets.
-But when it's republished please include a statement to this effect: "(Story title) originally appeared in Tales of the Unanticipated #issue-number, year)."
+Once your piece has appeared in TOTU, you are free to resell it to other markets.
+But when it's republished please include a statement to this effect:

-SIMULTANEOUS SUBMISSIONS: Because of the (very) short reading window, we're willing to consider simultaneous submissions, but again, no surprises; you need to mention up front in your cover letter where else your submission is sitting, and you need to let us know-promptly-when/if it is accepted/rejected by the other market.
-(After several staff members have devoted hours of consideration to a piece, it doesn't make us happy campers to learn that, in the meantime, you've sold it to a market where you hadn't even told us it was under consideration.)
+SIMULTANEOUS SUBMISSIONS: Because of the (very) short reading window, we're willing to consider simultaneous submissions, but again, no surprises; you need to mention up front in your cover letter where else your submission is sitting, and you need to let us know—promptly—when/if it is accepted/rejected by the other market.
+(After several staff members have devoted hours of consideration to a finalist submission, it doesn't make us happy campers to learn that, in the meantime, you've sold it to a market where you hadn't even told us it was under consideration.)

 E-SUBS: TOTU now asks for both paper and electronic copies of prose submissions.
 Electronic submissions without accompanying paper copies remain unacceptable.
-Please carefully read through "prose submissions" above for details.
+Please read carefully through "prose submissions" above for details.
 For poetry submissions, see below.

 POETRY